junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

         - functions
         - loops

+- Day-06 Basic String Manipulation
+    - Topics
+        - toUpperCase()
+        - toLowerCase()
+        - trim()
+        - split()
+        - join()
+        - replace()
+    - Tasks
+        - Reverse a string
+        - Count words
+        - Check if a string is palindrome
+        - Capitalize the first letter of every word in a sentence
+        - Convert a sentence to camelCase

 ## Day-01
 - Function Declarations VS Expressions
     - Function Declaration: is when we declare a function with syntax: function getValue(){}.